flux-iac/tofu-controller/docs/branch-planner/branch-planner-tfc-integration-getting-started.md

     - With the changes approved, click on the `Merge pull request` button.
     - Choose your desired merge strategy from the options provided, such as "Squash and merge" or "Rebase and merge".
     - Click `Confirm merge`.
-    - Following the merge, TF-Controller will take over.
+    - Following the merge, Tofu-Controller will take over.
 It will send the updated Terraform configuration to Terraform Cloud, where the changes will be planned and then applied.
 The resulting infrastructure state will be securely stored within your Terraform Cloud workspace.